weecology/data-sharing-paper/data_sharing_ms.md

     </tr>
 </table>

+The cross-tab structure is useful for its readability and may be most appropriate for data collection, but this format posses many challenges to general data analysis.
+The primary problem with cross-tab data is that it is more difficult to link the records with additional fields.
 If tabular data are currently in a cross-tab structure, there are tools to help restructure the data including functions in Excel and R (e.g., melt() function in the R package reshape [@Wickham2007](http://www.jstatsoft.org/v21/i12/paper))

+### Standard tabular contents
+In addition to the structure of tabular data it is also important to ensure that the format of the table's contents follow basic data-standards.
+Most importantly, be consistent.
+It is possible to work with any format as long as it is the same throughout the file.
+For example, be consistent in your capitalization of words and choice of delimiters, and use consistent naming conventions for variables.
+In addition to being consistent there are a number of other simple things that can make working with you data easier:

+* Avoid special characters.
+Most software for storing and analyzing data works best on plain text and accents and other special characters can make it difficult to import your data.
+* Avoid using your delimiter in the data itself (e.g., commas in the notes filed of a comma-delimited file).

+If you data is stored in a table then it is also important use descriptive column names without spaces.
+Descriptive column names are a form of metadata, that make it much more difficult to get confused about what is contained in each column and therefore makes errors less likely.
+Spaces in column names (and file names) can cause problems for some software and can be avoided by using camel-case (e.g, rainAvg) or underscore-case (e.g., rain_avg).

+Figure # illustrates some common formatting problems that can obstruct data use.

+Figure # : standard_format_errors.pdf

 6. Use good null values
 -----------------------